 The schedule above ensures that subarea plan goals and objectives are up-to-date and relevant based on current and future needs. ((The approach ensures that geographically logical areas are studied, resulting in a better understanding of cumulative impacts.
 The approach also allows the opportunity for routine updates of subarea trends and demographics to ensure that recommendations are current, relevant, and viable. ))Within this larger structure, if a property owner has an interest in a land use change outside of this planning cycle, they are able to use the existing land use processes.
 Property owners can submit for a Site Specific Land Use Amendment or Zone Reclassification, per King County Code 20.18.050 and 20.20 respectively.
 If a significant land use issue arises in a ((CSA))Community Service Area outside of the planning cycle, the cycle may be adjusted.

+In consideration of the restructure of the subarea planning program adopted in 2018, the County will evaluate initiating a performance audit of the program once the restructure has been implemented.
+Additionally, following the completion of the first thirteen-year subarea planning cycle, the subarea planning schedule for developing and adopting updates to the subarea plans moving forward will be reviewed as part of the 2031 major Comprehensive Plan update.
+This review will include evaluation of whether the subarea plan update schedule and process can be condensed from its current thirteen-year planning cycle.

 C. Background